pydanny/pydanny-event-notes/DjangoConEurope2012/building-secure-django-websites.rst

 * The browser is under the user's control
 * Which means you cannot trust anything that the user is doing

-QUESTION: How do we reconcile the dangers of the Zach's container MVC views of Backbone.js and Meteor and more with what Erik is talking about?

 Be careful with ModelForms
 ==============================